Being confused can be stressful and frightening for a person, particularly if they are unaware of what’s going on around them.

 - lack of sleep

-Confusion can be a temporary state, but sometimes it’s a permanent condition caused by a medical condition, such as:
+Confusion can be a temporary state, but sometimes it’s caused by an ongoing medical condition, such as:

 - epilepsy or seizures